jambonz/jambonz-infrastructure/terraform/jambonz-devtest/README.md

 # terraform for a jambonz development / test system

-This terraform configuration generates a jambonz deployment suitable for testing or trial deployments.
+This terraform configuration generates a jambonz deployment suitable for testing or small production deployments.

 The deployment generated consists of: